miracl/amcl/rust/readme.txt

 Three example API files are provided, mpin.rs which supports our M-Pin (tm) protocol, ecdh.rs which supports elliptic curve key exchange, digital signature and public key crypto, and rsa.rs which supports the RSA method.
+The first can be tested using the TestMPIN.rs driver program, the second can be tested using TestECDH.rs, and the third with TestRSA.rs

 In the rom32.rs/rom64.rs file you must provide the curve constants.
 Several examples are provided there, if you are willing to use one of these.